-For years, I worked as a deadline driven journalist as a staff writer at Forbes magazine and for many other magazines and newspapers.
+For years, I worked as a deadline-driven journalist as a staff writer and associate editor at Forbes magazine and for many other magazines and newspapers.

 I love journalism.
 I’m not so fond of stress.

 Now, I’m passionate about helping others – adults and kids – learn the skills I’ve learned to foster greater resiliency and wellbeing.

 I’ve studied with outstanding teachers.
 Susan Kaiser Greenland, a pioneer in mindful education and founder of Inner Kids, taught me how to teach mindfulness to children and teens as well as hone my curriculum development skills.
 Diana Winston and Marvin Belzer and my training at the Semel Institute for Neuroscience and Human Behavior at UCLA taught me essential mindfulness facilitation skills.
 Dr. Jackie Gardner Nix and the University of Toronto trained me in trauma-informed Mindfulness-based Chronic Pain Management.
 And Unified Mindfulness and the Pathways teacher training program taught me Shinzen Young’s methodology for teaching mindfulness to groups and individuals.
 (I’m a Unified Mindfulness Lead Coach and have served as a lead trainer for UM’s Pathways program.)
-I’ve also learned from many, many other teachers over the years at Spirit Rock, the Insight Meditation Society, the Skillful Meditation Project and Jeremy Hunter, a pioneer in mindfulness for executives.
+I’ve also learned from many other teachers over the years at Spirit Rock, the Insight Meditation Society, the Skillful Meditation Project, and Jeremy Hunter, a pioneer in mindfulness for executives.

 A few other odds and ends: I received my master’s degree in journalism from the University of Missouri and my bachelor’s degree in philosophy from the College of William and Mary.
 I’m a lifelong athlete who holds a training certification from the American Council on Exercise with a specialty in Orthopedic Exercise.
-I’m dedicated to educating others about mindful movement, functional fitness and the management of chronic pain.
+I enjoy teaching others about mindful movement, functional fitness, and the management of chronic pain.
 Hanging out with my family is my favorite pastime.
 On most days, I love to cook.
-Paddle boarding, playing ping pong and, of course, meditating make me smile.
+Paddleboarding, playing ping pong, and, of course, meditating make me smile.